NadicaUzunova/EduCrack/README.md

 **EduCrack** was developed as part of a **bachelor’s thesis research project** and is intended **solely for educational and ethical security research purposes**.
 Unauthorized or illegal use of this tool is strictly prohibited.
 The author assumes no liability for misuse.

 ## License
-This project is open-source and distributed under the MIT License.
-Feel free to modify and contribute while adhering to ethical hacking practices.
+This project is open-source and distributed under the CC0 1.0 Universal License.

----

 For any inquiries, suggestions, or contributions, please open an issue in this repository or contact the author.